shabados/database/README.md

 The builds for any of branches can be found on [CircleCI](https://circleci.com/gh/ShabadOS).

-If `MAJOR`, `MINOR` are found in any of the commit messages, the version will be adjusted as per semantic versioning (`PATCH` is assumed if none of the above are found).
+If `MAJOR`, `MINOR` are found in any of the commit messages, the version will be adjusted as per semantic versioning (`PATCH` is assumed if none of the above are found). `NO-RELEASE` will not create a release.

 Compiled databases are available via the release page, or via `npm install @shabados/database`.